JasonZhuo/CarProfile/README.md

 7.Add the CSP whitelist for car images.

 Notice:
-There is an issue with the API when finding a car by ID, resulting in a 403 error.
-You can check it at Swagger Editor.
-As a workaround, static data is being used to replace the API response.
+There is an issue with the API when finding a car by ID with the token, resulting in a 403 error.